What is the difference between an Executor and Trustee?

 Does a Trustee need a Grant of Probate?

 Oddly no – a trustee does not need a grant of probate!
-Their power is derived in law from the will itself, where as an executor can only do their job (normally) by getting probate.
+Their power is derived in law from the will itself.
+In contrast, the executors potentially derive power from the will, but to enact that power, they must obtain a grant of probate.

 What is a Trust?